Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts

-A third alternative explanation is related to the possible effect that the introduction of religious competition might have on the `moral' behavior of individuals in the municipalities, which while not directly related to their collaboration with guerrilla groups, nonetheless may affect the guerrillas' incentives to use violence.
+A fourth alternative explanation is related to the possible effect that religious competition might have on the ``moral'' behavior of individuals, which while not directly related to their collaboration with guerrilla groups, may nonetheless affects guerrillas' incentives to use violence.
 Specifically, consider a scenario in which the introduction of religious competition makes individuals more predisposed to committing crimes --- such as murders or robberies --- because their spiritual standards are diluted (as in \citealt{Eswaran2011}).
-An increase in crime, by exhausting police resources and weakening local institutions, could lower the cost of violence to the guerrillas, leading them to use more of it.
+An increase in crime could lower the cost of violence for guerrillas, by exhausting police resources and weakening local institutions, leading them to an increase in guerrilla violence.
 Table \ref{homicidespcyear} examines the plausibility of this hypothesis by looking at the effect of religious competition on the rates of homicides and robberies.
 Importantly, no estimate in Table \ref{homicidespcyear} is statistically different from zero, which provides evidence against this explanation.